 Park City, Utah

-Park City offers reduced accommodation, activity discounts, and there are less people during the shoulder season (spring and fall).
+Park City offers reduced accommodation and activity discounts, and there are fewer people during the shoulder season (spring and fall).

 Leadville, Colorado